phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 [`set_color`]: https://docs.rs/uefi/0.8.0/uefi/proto/console/text/struct.Output.html#method.set_color

 All of these functions are directly provided by the UEFI firmware, the `uefi` crate just provides some abstractions for this.
 By looking at the source code of the `uefi` crate, we see that the [`SystemTable`][system-table-src] is just a pointer to a [`SystemTableImpl`] struct, which is created by the UEFI firmware in a standardized format (see section _4.3_ of the UEFI specification ([PDF][uefi-pdf])).
-It has a `stdout` field, which is a pointer to an [`Output`][output-src] table fillThe `uefi` crate supportsd with [function pointers].
+It has a `stdout` field, which is a pointer to an [`Output`][output-src] table.
 The methods of the `Output` type are just [small wrappers] around these function pointers, so all of the functionality is implemented directly in the UEFI firmware.

 [system-table-src]: https://docs.rs/uefi/0.8.0/src/uefi/table/system.rs.html#44-47
 [`SystemTableImpl`]: https://docs.rs/uefi/0.8.0/src/uefi/table/system.rs.html#209-230